 A student shall not engage in theft and/or attempted theft or theft by deception of public or private property on school grounds, extortion or attempted extortion of another student, teacher or school administrator; possession of stolen school property or property of another student, teacher or school administrator; possession and/or distribution of counterfeit money/checks/money orders.

 Penalty may range from detention to expulsion.
-A Local Formal Hearing must be held when the theft or theft by deception or extortion or the amount of counterfeit money/checks/money orders exceeds $100.
-If found guilty at the Local Formal Hearing, the student is suspended for up to 10 school days and may be referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A Formal Hearing must be held when the theft or theft by deception or extortion or the amount of counterfeit money/checks/money orders exceeds $100.
+If found guilty at the Formal Hearing, the student is suspended for up to 10 school days and may be referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
 The student must make restitution for any loss caused by the student’s behavior.

 4.6.3.
 Textbooks, Media Center Materials, Computer Equipment/Use